-Starting with the September 1875 issue no. 7 of The Coin Circular (edited by G. A. Gillingham, Titusville, Pennsylvania) and continuing for four subsequent issues, John W. Hasetine of 1225 Chestnut Street, Philadelphia, first announced sale of six "Centennial Medals, Carved in Solid Walnut.
+Starting with the September 1875 issue no. 7 of The Coin Circular and continuing for four subsequent issues, John W. Hasetine 1225 Chestnut Street, Philadelphia first announced sale of "Centennial Medals, Carved in Solid Walnut.
 Small Medals 2 1⁄2 inches, Large Medals 3 inches - in diameter.
 Price, \$1.50 per box."
-The term "carved" was used here even though Haseline knew these medals were pressed.
-One month later his advertisement in the AJN would describe these medals as "struck."
-Three years later, J. W. Scott & Co. advertised this same set in The Coin Collectors' Journal for \$1.
+The term "carved" was used here even though Haseline knew this medal was pressed.
+One month later his advertisement in the AJN he would describe these medals as "struck."
 John W. Haseltine (1838-1925) was born in Philadelphia where most of his life was involved in the commercial aspects of coin collecting, except for a short ten year stint late in life as a stock broker.
 To my knowledge Haseltine was the only dealer to specifically advertise sale of wooden Centennial medals.

-At the October 1, 1875 meeting of the Boston Numismatic Society, Henry H. Holland exhibited two wooden medals showing the head of Washington.
-I believe this was the first public appearance of the rare small head Washington medal in wood 1876 [5] being shown alongside the large head Washington medal in wood 1876 [3].
+At the October 1, 1875, meeting of the Boston Numismatic Society, Henry H. Holland exhibited two wooden medals showing the head of Washington.
+I believe this was the first public appearance of the rare small head Washington medal in wood being shown alongside the large head Washington medal in wood.